-If you read my recent post baring my soul about leaving my job as a vet to grow tomatoes, then you are probably like everyone else and wondering how in the world I think I can make money without a job!
+If you read my recent soul-baring post about leaving my job as a vet to grow tomatoes, then you are probably like everyone else and wondering how in the world I think I can make money without a job!

-How is it possible that I could even begin to replace my income as a vet without a job?
-It sounds totally crazy!
+How is it possible that I could even begin to replace my income as a part-time vet without a job?
+With this blog!
+I know what you are thinking, it sounds totally crazy!

 First of all, it’s important to note that I expect to make this money without a job.
 But that is not the same thing as not having to work.
 I can’t be successful if I don’t keep working at it.
 So don’t confuse those two things.